-Efforts to prevent truck collision often center around controlling the behavior of truck drivers.
+Efforts to prevent Georgia truck collisions often center around controlling the behavior of truck drivers.
 The Federal Motor Carrier Safety Administration (FMCSA) has imposed numerous requirements for licensing of truckers and has imposed strict limitations on the amount of time truckers can drive per week.
 While preventing drivers from unsafe actions is very important, drive behavior is not the only cause of truck collisions.

 Inadequate truck maintenance and unsafe vehicles are also a major problem within the United States.
 The FMCSA does have requirements in place to ensure trucks are roadworthy, but it is difficult to enforce these regulations and a huge number of big rigs on the road are not actually safe to drive.
 When a truck crash occurs because of problems with the vehicle, an Atlanta personal injury lawyer can help victims or their family members to take appropriate legal action.